 S-COSMOS Archive

 S-COSMOS is a deep infrared imaging survey carried out with the Spitzer Space Telescope.
 The survey covers the entire 2 square degrees of the Cosmic Evolution Survey (COSMOS) field.
 The S-COSMOS and COSMOS projects are closely coupled; therefore, their data are served as one large COSMOS Archive, using IRSA's general search service, Atlas.
-For more information on S-COSMOS, click here for the project web site.
-S-COSMOS is part of the Spitzer Legacy Program; these "Enhanced Products" are from the Spitzer Science Center (SSC) public data staging location.
-The data products released are part of the Spitzer General Observer Cycle 2 (GO2) program, including predominantly IRAC products (images and catalog).
-MIPS data include shallow images/catalogs covering the entire COSMOS field.
-There are also deep MIPS images covering only a test field of 0.16 sq. degrees for the coming GO3 program.
-The GO3 products will be public in September 2008.
+S-COSMOS is a Spitzer Legacy Program.
+The S-COSMOS data release includes both IRAC and MIPS data.
+The IRAC data products (images and catalog) are part of the Spitzer General Observer Cycle 2 (GO2) program, while the MIPS data products (images and catalogs) are part of the Spitzer General Observer Cycle 2+3 (GO2+3) programs.

 COSMOS is an astronomical survey designed to probe the formation and evolution of galaxies as a function of cosmic time (redshift) and large scale structural environment.
 The survey covers a 2 square degree equatorial field with imaging by most of the major space-based telescopes (Hubble, Spitzer, GALEX, XMM, Chandra) and a number of large ground based telescopes (Subaru, VLA, ESO-VLT, UKIRT, NOAO, CFHT, and others).
 Over 2 million galaxies are detected, spanning 75% of the age of the universe.
 The COSMOS survey involves almost 100 scientists in a dozen countries.